NateMarrocco/osprey-remix-zmk-config/README.md

-ZMK Firmware for Osprey-remix keyboard
+ZMK Firmware with ZMK studio support for Osprey-remix keyboard